adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Requirements

 * PHP 7.1
-* MySQL 5.7 with JSON support or Postgres SQL
+* MySQL 5.7 with JSON support or PostgreSQL

 > For Mariadb you can use this [laravel-mariadb package](https://packagist.org/packages/ybr-nx/laravel-mariadb).